 3) Unlike the library we are allowed to to define the use of our space and the length of stay for a guest in a way that a public library cannot.

-First Pres has always been a church that gathers people for worship, discipleship, fellowship and service.
+We have always been a church that gathers people for worship, discipleship, fellowship and service.
 Our shared, combined ministries and spaces have a reasonable circle of influence.
 We want to double down on going even deeper in that place, which for us has always been in the heart of downtown Boulder.

 Yet, at the same time, we want disciples of Jesus to intently and intentionally be nourished to be scattered to minister in their context.
 Our church will also double down on equipping people from all towns to live courageous lives for Jesus in their workplace, neighborhoods, sport leagues and volunteerism around Boulder county.